inviwo/inviwo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New processors are properly tested in unittest and/or regresion tests

 **Updated feature / Fixes**
-- [ ] Relevant documentation has been update
+- [ ] Relevant documentation has been updated

 **What evineroment has the code been compiled and tested on?**
-(Operating system, Compiler/IDE, QT/CMake/Python versions)
+- Operating system
+- Compiler/IDE
+- QT/CMake/Python versions